Disease Spread From Mice to Humans Through Droppings

 Signs of RBF include fever, vomiting, joint pain or swelling, and skin rashes.
 If recognized in its early stages, RBF can be treated with antibiotics.

 Yes, you read that right.
 While the plague is nowhere near as common as it was in the 1300s, it’s still a real threat that should not be taken lightly.
-It’s spread by a bite from an infected rodent flea and can cause swollen lymph nodes.
+It is spread by a bite from an infected rodent flea and can cause swollen lymph nodes, fever & chills, and severe infection if untreated.
 There was a reported case of the Bubonic Plague in 2012 when a girl from Colorado was infected during her camping trip.

 Cleaning rodent droppings might seem like a simple task, but in reality, it’s far from it.
 We highly recommend not going anywhere near rodent droppings without adequate protective gear.
 Furthermore, it’s crucial to act quickly and remove the droppings from your property and reduce the chances of exposure to airborne pathogens.